 So when you decide to grow apples (which takes a few years, FYI) or if you are purchasing apples in bulk, you need to keep this in mind.
-You’ll want to pick an apple that is more tart and has a thicker skin.
-An example of this would like a Granny Smith apple.
+You’ll have to pick an apple that is more tart and has a thicker skin.
+An example of this would be a Granny Smith apple.
 I love those!

 2. Don’t Rub Elbows

-Just like with storing apples on a short-term basis, you’ll need to make sure that you don’t allow the apple to touch when storing for longer a term.
+Just like with storing apples on a short-term basis, you need to make sure that you don’t allow the apple to touch when storing for the long term.
 You can do this by storing them in wooden crates or boxes and using a layer of straw in between the apples.

 3. No Beating Them Up

 Apples bruise just like we do.
 If you hit them, it’ll leave a mark.
-So when handling your apples be sure to be easy on them.
+When handling your apples be sure to be easy on them.
 Whenever you bruise the apple, it causes an indention and the skin becomes closer to the flesh of the fruit.